Wednesday May 19, 2010

 Tuesday Apr 14, 2009

 Hi, I am Anthony Shorten, I am the Principal Product Manager for the Oracle Utilities Application Framework.
 I have been working for over 20+ years in the IT Business and am the author of many a technical whitepaper, manual and training material.
 I am one of the product managers working on strategy and designs for the next generation of the technology used for the Utilities and Tax markets.
 This blog is provided to announce new features, document tips and techniques and also outline features of the Oracle Utilities Application Framework based products.
-These products include Oracle Utilities Customer Care and Billing, Oracle Utilities Meter Data Management, Oracle Utilities Mobile Workforce Management and Oracle Enterprise Taxation and Policy Management.
+These products include Oracle Utilities Customer Care and Billing, Oracle Utilities Meter Data Management, Oracle Utilities Mobile Workforce Management and Oracle Public Service Revenue Management.
 I am the product manager for the Management Pack for these products.

 - Updated Technical Best Practices